Immunotherapy clinical trials at UC Davis

 Sacramento, California and other locations

-A Study Testing the Effect of Immunotherapy for People with Recurrent Glioblastoma with Elevated Mutational Burden
+Testing the Effect of Immunotherapy (Ipilimumab and Nivolumab) in Patients With Recurrent Glioma With Elevated Mutational Burden

 “Volunteer for research and contribute to discoveries that may improve health care for you, your family, and your community!”